-- At the risk of having a child with birth defects or a genetic disorder
+- At the risk of having a child with congenital disabilities or a genetic disorder

-- Have a history of miscarriages, stillbirths, or premature births
+- History of miscarriages, stillbirths, or premature births

 First Trimester (0 to 3 months) Expenses

-Prenatal care is important to make sure your baby gets all the nutrients for development.
-It involves doctor’s visits once or twice a month depending on your condition.
-The price range for a monthly checkup is PHP 200 to PHP 500.
-On average, doctor’s visits during the first trimester will be around PHP 600 to PHP 1,500.
+Prenatal care ensures your baby gets all the nutrients for development.
+Depending on your condition, it involves doctor’s visits once or twice a month.
+The price range for a monthly checkup is ₱200 to ₱500.
+On average, doctor’s visits during the first trimester cost around ₱600 to ₱1,500.

 During the first trimester, your doctor may prescribe pregnancy vitamins or supplements to ensure you and your baby are healthy.
-Supplements with folic acid, iron, vitamin D, calcium, and protein cost around PHP 250 to PHP 3,000 per bottle.
-On average, you should have a budget of around PHP 1,500 monthly or around PHP 4,500 per trimester for prenatal vitamins and supplements.
+Supplements with folic acid, iron, vitamin D, calcium, and protein cost around ₱250 to ₱3,000 per bottle.
+On average, you should have a budget of about ₱1,500 monthly or approximately ₱4,500 per trimester for prenatal vitamins and supplements.

-Other expenses during the first trimester may include room renovations (baby room).
-A repainting job for a small room starts at PHP 2,000.
+Other expenses during the first trimester may include house renovations for a baby room.
+A repainting job for a small room starts at ₱2,000.

 Second Trimester (Months 4 to 6) Expenses

-The second trimester of pregnancy is from month four to month six, or from week 13 to week 28.
-They say it’s the easiest stage because pregnant moms will have already adjusted to the body changes and the fatigue will have also subsided.
+The second trimester of pregnancy is from month four to month six or from week 13 to week 28.
+They say it’s the easiest stage because, at this point, pregnant moms will have already adjusted to the body changes.
+The fatigue will have also subsided.

 However, the second trimester also means more frequent visits to the doctor and the need to purchase maternity clothes.

-Assuming that you have a normal pregnancy (no health risks or complications), your supplements and OB-Gyne checkup cost may be the same as the first trimester.
-Your doctor may also recommend a pap smear, amniocentesis, ultrasound, and blood test, which can cost up to PHP 5,000.
+Assuming that you have a normal pregnancy (no health risks or complications), your supplements and OB-Gyne checkup may cost the same as the first trimester.
+Your doctor may also recommend a pap smear, amniocentesis, ultrasound, and blood test, which can cost up to ₱5,000.

-To sum up, your second trimester budget will total PHP 18,000, which includes the following expenses:
+To sum up, your second-trimester budget will total ₱18,000 with the following expenses:

 Third Trimester (Months 7 to 9) Expenses

 The most exciting and perhaps most challenging stage of pregnancy is the third trimester.
 At this stage, the baby is growing and preparing to leave the womb.
-This is also the time when pregnant women experience abdominal aches, bleeding, contractions, discharges, frequent urination, and many other symptoms.
+It’s also when pregnant women experience abdominal aches, bleeding, contractions, discharges, frequent urination, and many other symptoms.

-The third trimester is the most expensive because normal or Caesarean delivery is included in the budget.
-Check maternity package prices in hospitals in advance so you can adjust your budget and prepare for it financially.
+The third trimester is the most expensive because normal or cesarean delivery is included in the budget.
+Check 2022 maternity package options in the Philippines by getting referrals from your OB-gyne or friends and family members who recently gave birth.
+You can also check maternity packages in hospitals in advance to adjust your budget and prepare for it financially.

 Other Pregnancy Costs

-In the third trimester, checkups, tests, and supplements will still be a part of your budget.
-You’ll also need to buy more newborn baby clothes and accessories (PHP 5,000), a baby stroller (PHP 4,000), and baby care products (PHP 15,000).
+Your budget will still comprise checkups, tests, and supplements in the third trimester.
+You’ll also need to buy more newborn baby clothes and accessories (₱5,000), a baby stroller (₱4,000), and baby care products (₱15,000).

-Hospitals now require pregnant women due for delivery to undergo a mandatory swab test which costs around PHP 1,500 to PHP 5,000.
-You may also be charged an additional PHP 2,000 for the personal protective equipment (PPE) of the health workers attending to you.
+Hospitals still require pregnant women due for delivery to undergo a mandatory swab test, which costs around ₱1,000 to ₱5,000.
+You might also be charged an additional ₱2,000 for the health workers' personal protective equipment (PPE).

-If you don’t have your own car, you may also need to pay for private transport for your monthly checkups.
-Because of the pandemic, public utility vehicles are scarce and commuting increases your exposure to the virus.
+If you don’t have your own car, you might also need to pay for private transport for your monthly checkups.

-Whether you decide to breastfeed or bottle-feed, your baby’s first year will require a lot more funds.
-From newborn screening to baby’s monthly checkups, you need to allot around PHP 2,000 each month for these.
+Whether you decide to breastfeed or bottle-feed, your baby’s first year will require a lot of funds.
+You need to allot around ₱2,000 each month for newborn screening and monthly checkups.